ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

       topodata_0.9x1.25_USGS_070110_stream_c151201.nc
       topodata_0.9x1.SCRIP.210520_ESMFmesh.nc

-   See the :ref:`Land DA User's Guide <landda:InputFiles>` or the `WM LND Input <lnd-in>` section of this page for more information on files used in land configurations of the UFS WM.
+   See the :ref:`Land DA User's Guide <landda:InputFiles>` or the :ref:`WM LND Input <lnd-in>` section of this page for more information on files used in land configurations of the UFS WM.

 **Data Ocean**